-Liquid coating is essentially just regular paint that is applied wet and left to dry.
-Liquid coatings are ideal for situations where a specific color is needed, where the coating needs to be smooth, or there is a lot of color variation.
+Liquid coating is essentially just regular paint applied wet and left to dry.
+Liquid coatings are ideal for situations where a specific color is needed, the coating needs to be smooth, or there is a lot of color variation.
 Liquid coating continues to be the most popular method for finishing metal parts, but powder coating and e-coating are starting to catch up.

 About Synectic Product Development: Synectic Product Development is an ISO 13485 certified, full-scale product development company.
-Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept all the way to production.
+Vertically integrated within the Mack Group, our capabilities allow us to take your design from concept to production.
 With over 40 years of experience in design, development, and manufacturing, we strive for ingenuity, cost-effectiveness, and aesthetics in our designs.
 Learn more about our contract manufacturing services and see how we can help your next project.